Saying goodbye to the pacifier

-*Like anything I ever share, this is not a how-to post; this is a here's-what-worked-for-us post.
+*Like anything I ever share, this is not a how-to post; it’s a how-we-did-it-and-it-worked-out-okay post.
+Okay, carry on.

 We planned multiple days when we'd take away the pacifier.
 But.... mama wasn't ready.